32 High School Recommendation Letter Samples

 The applicant’s skills and qualifications

-The student’s skills also need to be mentioned to convince that the company or college can benefit from the student’s set of skills.
+The student’s skills also need to be mentioned to convince the company or college that they can benefit from the student’s set of skills.

 “(student’s name) has shown a capacity to aid others when they are in need.
 He has also shown that he is always eager to improve himself.
-I believe his set of skills and personality will be beneficial in (Job position/ school program).”
+I believe his set of skills and personality will be beneficial in a position/ school program.”

 Reasons for recommendation